Computation and Problem Solving in Undergraduate Physics

 Download Program and Data Files

-This section provides access to all of the program and data files referred to at various points in CPSUP.
-When properly unzipped, the file with all but LSODE will create a user-specified directory that will contain a subdirectory named CPSUP.
-The directory CPSUP will contain (a) a single EXCEL spreadsheet listing all of the files in the distribution and (b) subdirectories named cc, data, fortran, idl, maple, mathematica, matlab, maxima, octave, python, and tex.
-When properly unzipped, the file containing only LSODE will add to CPSUP a subdirectory named lsode.
+Through zipped files in two formats (.zip and .7z), this section provides access to all of the program and data files referred to at various points in CPSUP.
+Instructions for unzipping the files are laid out in the README file.
+When properly unzipped, the zipped files will install everything needed in the appropriate subdirectories of a newly created folder named CPSUP, which in turn is a subdirectory of a user-chosen and user-created directory somewhere in the user's system.
+The directory CPSUP will contain (a) a single EXCEL spreadsheet listing all of the files in the distribution, (b) the LaTeX source and PDF-formatted files for the README file, and (c) subdirectories named cc, data, fortran, idl, lsode, maple, mathematica, matlab, maxima, mudpack, octave, python, and tex.
+The resulting folder CPSUP will require about 41 MB of storage.

 Download Solutions to Selected Exercises